RCMBF/Horizontal-Compression/README.md

 To run this project, please copy-paste the web version to:

     https://live.lean-lang.org/#project=mathlib-stable

-    Wait until the editor is ready (this may take a minute or so).
+Note that it may take a minute or so until the file is ready.